v-kasukurthi/UMBC-DATA606-Capstone/docs/report.md

 **Data Cleansing and Preprocessing:**
 The original dataset consists of 8.15M rows.
 For ease-of-use, only a chunk of the original data is taken for the analysis.
 The chunk size is 100,000 rows.
 The null values are mostly in the location related columns like X-coordinate, Y-coordinate, Latitude and Longitude.
 These are filled with 0 using the fillna() method.There are no duplicate rows present in the dataset as each row is a unique case.

+---

+### Data Visualization:
+**Univariate Analysis**:
+  The distribution of the target variable, `Arrest`, was analyzed to assess how the arrests are distributed in the data.
+Using the `value_counts()` function, occurrences of each arrests (True or False) were calculated.
+A bar plot was generated, where the x-axis represents arrests were made or not, and the y-axis shows the frequency of each category.